• About

 Cold butter: This is key to creating the light, flaky texture so it’s best to work quickly.
 Grating the butter on a box grater creates larger, uniform pieces that result in a lovely fluffy texture.
 Chilling the dough for 30 minutes before rolling and cutting will give you an even better result.

-Make them dairy free: I have successfully made this recipe with vegan butter and DF milk.
+Make them dairy free: I have successfully made this recipe with vegan butter and plant-based milk.
 A few things to note: DF baking sticks have a higher water content, which makes them more difficult to grate.
 While you won’t be able to achieve comparable layers nor the same level of browning, they will still be delicious!

 Berries: Either fresh or frozen blueberries may be used.
 If using frozen berries do not thaw, simply measure then add them straight from the freezer to prevent the juices from seeping into the dough.